Fuzzerker/MCG-app/README.md

 ## Documentation

 The application hosts its own documentation at `/public/docs`.
 The swagger ui is available, but will not work for authenticated routes.
 Additionally, an openapi spec can be found at `/public/docs/openapi.json`

+## Testing

+To run all tests (both integration and unit), run `go test ./...`

+### Integration Tests

+Integration tests are located at root in a file named `integration_test.go`.
+They are "black box" tests written from the perspective of an outside consumer and work by calling api endopints and verifying the responses.
+The tests begin by spinning up the application locally and sending requests, so there is no need to manually start the server before running the integration tests.

+#### Unit Tests

+Unit tests are located within each `service` folder.
+The integration tests provide the validation for the http and database layers, and unit tests are scoped to the central business logic of the application.